top of page

 This was served with a piece of Pollock poached in aged beef fat with roscoff onion jam.
 The fish was soft and perfectly cooked and the onion added more flavour to the dish.
 I had to admit, my first reaction to the wine was wrong, it worked really, really well with the fish.
 A genuinely innovative pairing.

-The final wine but not the final drink was interesting.
+The final wine, but not the final drink was interesting.
 A Tinto sortevera from Tenerife.
-I have a good friend JJ who lives there and whom I visit most years – I’m sure he will have tracked me some down when I visit next Autumn!
+I have a good friend JJ who lives over there and whom I visit most years – I’m sure he will have tracked me some down when I visit next Autumn!
 The wine is apparently grown in the North of the island on volcanic soils and tastes almost fortified.

 The wine had quite a smoky flavour and you could also taste pepper.